SummaryRead the full fact sheet

 Some of the causes of secondary dysmenorrhoea include:

-- Endometriosis – the cells lining the uterus can move to other areas of the pelvis, causing severe pain during periods.
+- – the cells lining the uterus can move to other areas of the pelvis, but behave differently, causing severe pain during periods

-- Fibroids – benign tumours made of muscle and tissue can grow inside the uterus and are thought to be affected by the sex hormone oestrogen.
+- – benign tumours made of muscle and tissue can grow inside the uterus and are thought to be affected by the sex hormones.
+In the majority of women, fibroids are asymptomatic (cause no symptoms)